 Signed for $200K from the Bahamas in 2015, Chisholm was sent to the Fall League coming off his best season as a pro.
 20-years-old for all of 2018, the athletic shortstop smacked 25 home runs combined between two A-Ball levels while showing tools on both sides of the ball.
 A minor injury kept him out of game action for most of my looks at Salt River, though I was impressed with Chisholm’s raw tools in workouts and caught a few games at the end of my coverage.

 Athletic and wiry at 5-foot-11 and 165 pounds, there’s quick-twitch strength in his frame that yields surprising batspeed and power.
 I saw him drive the ball to both fields, able to backspin and lift to the pullside and get to flyball power in games.
 He’s aggressive and a bit of a free swinger now, showing trouble controlling the barrel at times.
 Chisholm whiffs a good amount, but at his age, I’m banking on some projection given the athleticism and impact offensive tools.
 Defensively, he’s light on his feet with very fluid actions and a strong arm.
 He looks the part at shortstop and projects to remain at the position long-term.

-Chisholm’s mix of youth, athleticism, and offensive upside at an up-the-middle position might push him into Top 125 consideration this winter.
+Chisholm’s mix of youth, athleticism, and offensive upside at an up-the-middle position has pushed him into the top-50 prospects in baseball.
 On the heels of a breakout season, he has arguably blossomed into Arizona’s top position prospect.
 The best-case ceiling is an above-average shortstop in a Didi Gregorious mold—able to impact the game defensively with unexpected ability to drive the ball.
 Chisholm will be 21 next year and likely gets his first taste of Double-A competition.